klemensurban/nocscienceat.JsonEncryptor/README.md

     "Setting2": "Value2"
   }
 }
-Press any Key to continue or ctrl-c to terminate  // (waiting for user input, with "Enter" the Configuration is encrypted and written to encrypted configuration file 98b11214d22b062aff19e3b55edfa0ddc6b61d18.encVault)
+Press Enter to continue or ctrl-c to terminate  // (waiting for user input, with "Enter" the Configuration is encrypted and written to encrypted configuration file 98b11214d22b062aff19e3b55edfa0ddc6b61d18.encVault)

 Decrypted JSON for verification: // (after decryption of the created .encVault file)